Best Camping Mugs: The Top 6 of 2019

 For this super scientific test, we filled each mug with water and then knocked it over.
 Those mugs that didn’t immediately disgorge their contents we turned upside down, shook, and did generally everything we could to get them to spill.

-We brought these mugs car camping along the California Coast with us to test how practical and easy they were to use in common camping situations.
+We brought these mugs car camping along the California Coast with us to test how practical and easy they were to use in common camping situations and with our camp coffee makers.
 We also used them on our daily commutes and around home.